Table of Contents

 3. High wind velocity.

-The various precautions that must be taken for preventing plastic shrinkage crack are mentioned below:
+The various precautions that must be taken to prevent plastic shrinkage cracks are mentioned below:

-1. If a harsh climatic condition exists at the site such as high wind velocity, the placement must be done at an appropriate time such as late evening or early night.
+1. If a harsh climatic condition exists at the site, such as high wind velocity or hot temperature, the placement must be done at an appropriate time, such as late evening or early night.

 2. In very hot or dry conditions, fog sprays must be used.
 Fog spray reduces the rate of evaporation of water.

-3. Proper workmanship, equipment, and materials must be ensured at all times.
+3. Proper workmanship, equipment, and materials must be ensured.